 Research and review the technology required if it is practicable given your level of staffing and other constraints.

 Determine the stage of the technology life cycle.
-If it is at its decline stage, then it may become obsolete soon.
+If it is in its decline stage, then it may become obsolete soon.

 |4.||Spare parts and maintenance||Are the spare parts available or sourced?|